The reasons behind the past causes the present and so the future.

 In line with the national curriculum 2014, the curriculum at Britannia aims to ensure that all pupils: Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate pupils’ curiosity to know more about the past; Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement; Begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Our History curriculum aims to excite the children and allow them to develop their own skills as historians.
-We encourage regular references to timelines, a whole school VAK timeline supports their chronological knowledge, and how topics fit together as well as a hands-on approach involving artefacts.
+We encourage regular references to timelines and how topics fit together as well as a hands-on approach involving artefacts.
 The curriculum has been developed to ensure that that the areas of history taught are closely linked to our locality, eg Industrial revolution.
 In EYFS it is taught through the understanding of the world, people and communities, families, school, us and toys.

 History is taught in blocks throughout the year, so that children achieve depth in their learning.
 Teachers have identified the key knowledge, vocabulary and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Mayans.